jddecker/autohotkey/README.md

-# autohotkey
+# Random Autohotkey scripts

-Some random autohotkey scripts for automation at work
+These are just some random Autohotkey scripts I made to make things easier to do at work.
+Most of them are outdated and not very useful anymore.